gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/GabrielFalcao/README.md

 While many of these can be found throughout the codebase, this report focuses on the **pollInputPlayer** method, as it is one of the longest methods.

-I believe that most actions (ifs) could be replaced by stand-alone methods, not only would it improve the method's **readability** quite a lot.
+I believe that stand-alone methods could replace most actions (ifs), not only would it improve the method's **readability** quite a lot.
-It would also be much easier to understand which action each if block is treating, most are either not commented, or the comments barely explain what the action is/does.
+It would also be much easier to understand which action each if block is treating;
+Most are either not commented, or the comments barely explain what the action is/does.
-Thus, much of the reader's time goes into guesswork through the name of the bindings polled in each if.
+Thus, much of the reader's time goes into guesswork through the names of the bindings polled in each if.

 *Start of pollInputPlayer*